okyfirmansyah/libasyik/README.md

  - High scalability
    - Based on lightweight thread using **Boost::Fiber** (easy to create **millions** of fibers!)
-   - Programming in synchronous fashions, 1 connection=1 Process, much easier than asynchronous chains
+   - Programming in synchronous fashions, but lightweight enough to implement **1 connection=1 Process** to simplify network programming models
    - Wraps **boost::asio** and **boost::beast** asynchronous APIs into "synchronous" libasyik's API's that generally much easier to use and programs
  - HTTP server easy routing
    - Pattern matching with arguments supported